In Memoriam: George Klein, MD, PhD

 Member since 1961

-George Klein, MD, PhD, professor emeritus of tumor biology at the Karolinska Institutet in Stockholm, died on December 10, 2016, at the age of 91.
-Klein was a Fellow of the AACR Academy and had been an AACR member since 1961.
+George Klein, MD, PhD, professor emeritus of tumor biology at the Karolinska Institutet in Stockholm, died Dec.
+10, 2016, at the age of 91.
+Klein was a fellow of the AACR Academy and had been an AACR member since 1961.

 Klein, who collaborated with his wife, Eva Klein, MD, PhD, FAACR, for most of his long and notable career, was at the forefront of advances in tumor biology and immunology.
 Among Klein’s many accomplishments was the discovery that neoplasms including Burkitt’s lymphoma and nasopharyngeal carcinoma have a common origin in the Epstein-Barr virus.
 Another landmark discovery was the role of chromosomal translocations in the activation of proto-oncogenes.